 Patients should also view themselves as consumers.
 Savvy customers considering paying money to stem cell clinics should do their homework.
 I often tell patients to use at a minimum the kinds of tough standards they bring to the car-buying process.
 Over the last few years Consumer Reports has been interested in the stem cell treatment world and done some reporting that is worth reading.

-Does insurance or Medicare cover the cost of stem cell treatments?
+Does insurance or Medicare cover stem cell therapy?

 In my view, the Regenexx brand has made a big deal out of how some employers contribute towards costs of their clinics’ offerings.
 I’m not so clear on where that stands today in 2020.

-Patient fundraising: ethics and effect on net stem cells cost
+Patient fundraising: ethics & effect on net stem cells cost

 Patients are often reaching out to me so I know that many of them have gone to extraordinary measures to raise the money to pay to unproven stem cell clinics.
 It’s painful to think about what little they get in return.
 Since we are by definition talking about unproven medical procedures here, in my view this money is largely down the drain.